-You will need to register for the 7th Grade Baccalaureate School Admissions Test on the school’s website.
-Online test registration begins in early January.
-The exam will take place in late January and is held at the Baccalaureate School for Global Education, at 34-12 36th Avenue, Astoria, NY, 11106.
+The invitation to take the test and interview at BSGE will take place in late January 2019 or early February 2019 at the Baccalaureate School for Global Education, at 34-12 36th Avenue, Astoria, NY, 11106.

 Private Tutoring and Test Prep for the Baccalaureate School Admissions Test

 Standardized tests are high-stakes in NYC, and you probably have questions about how to best help your child prepare for the NY State ELA and Math tests, as well as the BSGE admissions test.
 You may have asked yourself whether your child would benefit from a private test prep tutor.